 - Participate in discussion of ethical issues relating to care.
-Concerns may be reported to the Bioethics Committee by notifying Medical Staff Services.
+Concerns may be reported to the Clinical Ethics Committee by notifying Medical Staff Services.

-Receive information on how to resolve complaints about quality of care or service through the following Texas Children's process:
+- Voice a complaint about quality of care or service through the following process:

-- Speak with your child’s nurse, who will attempt to resolve the issue to your satisfaction.
+- Speak with your nurse or your child’s nurse, who will attempt to immediately resolve the issue to your satisfaction.